wenbinyugroup/ivabs/_sources/index.rst.txt

 Contributing
 ===================

-We would love to have you help us improve the iVABS documentation.
-You can contribute to the iVABS documentation in the following ways:
+You are welcome to contribute to the iVABS documentation in the following ways:

 #.
 You can comment on specific page on the `iVABS documentation website <http://wenbinyugroup.github.io/ivabs>`_.
 #. `Add an issue <https://github.com/wenbinyugroup/ivabs/issues/new>`_ for bug reports or feature request.